 All states take steps to keep their voter registration rolls accurate and up-to-date.
 The goal of maintaining an accurate voter list is to prevent ineligible people from voting, prevent anyone from voting twice and, by reducing inaccuracies, speed up the voter check-in process at polling places.
-How they do this can vary, but most states have processes in place for removing records of duplicate records, deceased voters, felons and people who have moved.
+How states do this can vary, but most have processes in place for removing records of duplicate records, deceased voters, felons and people who have moved.
 These checks can be conducted with data from federal agencies, state agencies, or other states.

 Below is a snapshot of some of the ways that states check the accuracy of their voter rolls.